rasorensen90/Udacity-Deep-RL-nano-degree-Project2-continuous-control/report.md

 ## Result
 The results from running this implementation is seen in the figure below.
 The environment was solved in 105 episodes.
 ![Results](images/results.png "Results")
+The blue line shows the average score of the episode for all agents, while the orange line shows the average score for all agents over the last 100 episodes.
+The environment is considered solved when the average over the last 100 episodes is above 30, averaged over all agents.

 ## Possible future work
 * Hyperparameter optimization.
 Only a few runs have been made to find the used hyperparameters.
 A more thorough search might optimize the performance.